 In 2001, the NACA refunded the $38.1 million in bonds by issuing new bonds totaling $52.9 million.
 The $52.9 million in bonds included $38.1 million to repay the original bonds, interest on the original bonds through 2005 and $4 million in notes issued to The New Albany Company.
 The final payment on the $52.9 million Community Facilities bonds is scheduled for October 2024.
 In May 2012, the NACA refunded the remaining balance of the $52.9 million in bonds with 35.6 million in bonds saving 6.5 million in interest costs.
 The new bonds are scheduled to be repaid in October 2024.In May 2012, the NACA refunded the remaining balance of the $52.9 million in bonds with 35.6 million in bonds saving 6.5 million in interest costs.
 The new bonds are scheduled to be repaid in October 2024.

 The CDC originally was originally set at 9.75 mills in 1992, but was reduced to 8 mills in 2002 in conjunction with the refunding of the Community Facilities bonds.
-The CDC was also reduced in 2003, 2004, 2005, 2006, 2007, 2013 and 2015 to 7, 6.5, 5.5, 5.0, 4.75, 4.5 and 4.0 mills respectively.
-The Board of Trustees voted to reduce the CDC at 4.0 mills of assessed value for 2015.
-This is the 14th consecutive year the board has reduced or maintained the millage rate.
-The 2015 CDC will be collected in 2016 with the Franklin County Property Taxes.
+The CDC further reduced to 3.75 mills.
+This is the 16th consecutive year the board has reduced or maintained the millage rate.
+The 2016 CDC will be collected in 2017 with the Franklin County Property Taxes.
 Please see About your Property for information related to calculation of the CDC for your property.

 The Authority has also assisted as a financing conduit for the construction of other community assets resulting in significant savings to the overall community.
 These projects were funded by revenues from other sources such as the Village Income Tax and lease agreements.
 Those projects include: